 Why Lisbon is a must-visit destination

 First off, Lisbon’s rich history is on full display.
-From the imposing Castelo de São Jorge overlooking the entire city to the UNESCO World Heritage Site of Jerónimos Monastery, you’ll be tripping over centuries of fascinating stories at every turn.
+From the imposing Castelo de São Jorge, overlooking the entire city, to the UNESCO World Heritage Site of Jerónimos Monastery, you’ll be tripping over centuries of fascinating stories.

 Then there’s the food.
 Oh, the food!
-Whether you’re munching on a pastel de nata in a small restaurant in the Alfama district or feasting on fresh seafood by the harbour, your taste buds are in for a treat.
-And let’s not forget the wine – port, vinho verde, you name it, Lisbon’s got it.
+Whether you’re munching on a pastel de nata in a small restaurant in the Alfama district or feasting on fresh seafood by the harbour, your taste buds are in for a treat, there’s really something for every budget.

-But what really sets Lisbon apart is its vibe.
-It’s a city that feels both ancient and cutting-edge, where traditional fado music drifts from old taverns while hipster cafes and boutiques pop up in areas like LX Factory.
-The locals are friendly, the nightlife in Bairro Alto is legendary, and there’s always a miradouro (viewpoint) nearby to catch a stunning sunset over the city’s terracotta rooftops.
+But what really sets Lisbon apart for me is its vibe.
+It’s a city that feels both ancient and cutting-edge, where traditional fado music meets hipster cafes, boutique pop ups and rooftop bars.
+The locals are friendly, the nightlife is legendary, and there’s always a miradouro (viewpoint) nearby to catch a stunning sunset over the city’s terracotta rooftops.
+Get your camera ready.

 Morning: Alfama and São Jorge Castle

-Kick off your whirlwind tour in the heart of Lisbon: the Alfama district.
+Kick off your first day in Lisbon with whirlwind tour of the city’s heart: the Alfama district.
 This is the city’s oldest neighbourhood, and wandering its narrow streets feels like stepping back in time.
-Get lost (literally, it’s part of the charm) among the maze-like alleys, stumbling upon hidden plazas and tiny restaurants serving up mouth-watering local fare.
+Get lost (literally, it’s part of the charm) among the maze-like alleys, stumbling upon hidden plazas and tiny restaurants serving up great food.

-As you weave through Alfama’s steep hills (pro tip: wear comfy shoes!), make your way up to the Castelo de São Jorge.
+The Alfama district is know for its steep hills (pro tip: wear comfy shoes!) and beautiful, old world cobbled streets, make your way up to the Castelo de São Jorge.
 This Moorish castle offers some of the best views in the city.
-Take a stroll along the castle walls and soak in the panorama of Lisbon’s terracotta rooftops stretching all the way to the Tagus River.
+Take a stroll along the castle walls and soak in Lisbon’s terracotta rooftops stretching all the way to the Tagus River.
 It’s a perfect place for those Instagram-worthy shots, so have your camera at the ready!

 Before you leave Alfama, swing by the Miradouro de Santa Luzia.
-This charming viewpoint offers another stunning vista over the neighbourhood and the river beyond.
-If you’re lucky, you might even catch some locals strumming traditional Portuguese guitars – a little teaser of the fado music Lisbon is famous for.
+This charming viewpoint offers another angle over the neighbourhood and the river beyond.
+If you’re lucky, you might even catch some locals strumming traditional Portuguese guitars – a little teaser of the fado music Lisbon is famous for, more on that later!

 Afternoon: Baixa and Chiado neighbourhoods